 During December 2018 and January 2019, Pack 404 will offer the “God and Me” (1st – 3rd Grade) and “God and Family” (4th – 5th Grade) Awards.
 Pastor Hess of Southway Community Church has agreed to lead the classes.
 Interested parents are encouraged to assist as Mentors.

-Classes for the PRAY curriculum will take place during the Advent and Epiphany liturgical seasons, with the class targeted for the first two weeks of December, and the month of January.
-Date and time to be set based on attendee and teacher/counselor schedule.
+Classes will take place the first two weeks of December and/or the month of January (depending on whether four or six sessions are needed) Date and time to be set based on attendee and teacher/counselor schedule.

 “God and Me” and “God and Family” awards will be awarded on Scout Sunday at Southway Community Church – February 3, 2019.